forsbergsskola-se/gp21-22-0126-unity-game-mechanics-team-2-1/README.md

 Dash Pad
 This is simple pad placed on the ground that will boost the players movement speed and give them a slight push up in the air.
-Once you hit the ground the speed of the player will reset.
+Once you hit the ground the speed of the player will reset to default.